Recruitment

 • Position Applied For - The role or job title the candidate is being considered for.

-• Job Level - Seniority level (e.g., Junior, Mid, Senior, Lead).
+• Job Level - Seniority level, such as Intern, Junior, Mid-Level, Senior, Team-Lead, Project-Manager, or Director.

-• Status - Current stage in the recruitment pipeline (Active, Interviewed, Rejected, or Hired).
+• Status - Current stage in the recruitment pipeline: Active, Interviewed, Rejected, or Hired.

 • Expected Salary - The candidate's salary expectations for negotiation reference.